-Additional arrangements for children with SEND (examples) In to nursery / Reception Swift transfer of records Home visit Work with Cumbria's Early Years Inclusion Team Transition meeting with the previous setting Transition plan drawn up with main carer and your child (could include managed visits, pictures or transition book or video, social stories about 'moving on') When moving to another school We will contact the School SENDCO and share information about the special arrangements and support that has been made to help your child achieve their learning goals.
-Swift transfer of records Transition meeting with the new setting Transition plan (as above) When moving groups/ forms/ Transition meetings are held within school with the new class teacher.
-Work with child to prepare for the next class through: Transition books, transition programme, visual supports classes in school and visits to the next setting.
-This will be shared with parents and transition books that can be taken home over the holidays.
-Primary to secondary transition Swift transfer of records Year 5 annual reviews planning meeting During Year 6 the class teacher will attend the Secondary Transfer Conference to discuss the specific needs of your child, and the nature and level of support which has had the most impact, with the secondary school they will be transferring to Additional multi-agency meetings will be arranged to create a more detailed "transition" plan which may include more visits to the new school and/or additional visits from the new school for the children where these changes are more complex
+Additional arrangements for children with SEND (examples) In to nursery / Reception Swift transfer of records Home visit Work with Cumbria's Early Years Inclusion Team Transition meeting with the previous setting Transition plan drawn up with main carer and your child (could include managed visits, pictures or transition book or video, social stories about 'moving on') Settling in sessions When moving to another school We will contact the School SENDCo and share information about the special arrangements and support that has been made to help your child achieve their learning goals.
+Swift transfer of records Transition meeting with the new setting Transition plan (as above)

+When moving groups/ forms/ classes in school Transition meetings are held within school with the new class teacher.
+Work with child to prepare for the next class through: Transition books, transition programme, visual supports and visits to the next setting.
+This will be shared with parents and transition books that can be taken home over the holidays if needed.
+Primary to secondary transition Swift transfer of records Year 5 annual reviews planning meeting During Year 6 the class teacher will attend the Secondary Transfer Conference to discuss the specific needs of your child, and the nature and level of support which has had the most impact, with the secondary school they will be transferring to Additional multi-agency meetings will be arranged to create a more detailed "transition" plan which may include more visits to the new school and/or additional visits from the new school for the children where these changes are more complex Extra transition sessions if needed